 I assist Alisa Plant and Rob Taylor.
 Please contact me if you have questions regarding their areas of acquisition.
 I also oversee our series-based poetry program.
 I received my B.A. in English from the University of Nebraska–Lincoln in 2008 and have worked in scholarly publishing since 2009.

 I assist Matt Bokovoy and am the acquisitions liaison to the Jewish Publication Society.
 Please contact me if you have questions regarding these areas of acquisition.
-I hold MA degrees in history (2008) and English (2012), both from the University of Nebraska–Lincoln.
+I hold master’s degrees in history (2008) and English (2012), both from the University of Nebraska–Lincoln, and am coauthor of the book Kearney: The Midway City with Mark R. Ellis (Arcadia, 2006).

 I assist Bridget Barry and Alicia Christensen.
 Please contact me with any questions regarding their areas of acquisition.
 I received my BA in psychology from the University of South Dakota in 2009 and am currently pursuing an MA in English at the University of Nebraska–Lincoln.